What is Affiliate Marketing? – A Guide for Beginners

-It’s worth experimenting with other types of link and placement though.
+It’s worth experimenting with other types of links and placement though.
 What doesn’t work on one site might work on another.

 What is an affiliate network and how do you join one?

 Think of an affiliate network as a marketplace where publishers (website owners and bloggers) look for suitable companies to work with (and vice versa).

-Once you make your application, you’ll either be approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approving.
+Once you make your application, you’ll either be approved and granted access to the codes you need to put ads on your site, or you will be told your application needs approval.

 A list of affiliate networks you can apply to join: